rsokl/MyGrad/docs/source/install.rst

 MyGrad abides by the `NEP 29 <https://numpy.org/neps/nep-0029-deprecation_policy.html>`_ recommendation, and adopts a common “time window-based” policy for support of Python and NumPy versions.

-Accordingly, MyGrad's drop schedule Python and NumPy can be found `here <https://numpy.org/neps/nep-0029-deprecation_policy.html#drop-schedule>`_.
+Accordingly, MyGrad's drop schedule for Python and NumPy can be found `here <https://numpy.org/neps/nep-0029-deprecation_policy.html#drop-schedule>`_.